Scalekit FAST MCP Integration is now live

 Catching these issues early makes the difference between a functional prototype and a production-ready MCP interface.
 In the final section, we’ll look at what happens after launch and how to evolve your wrapper over time without losing stability.

 Wrapping your API for MCP access is often the fastest way to get started.
 But once agents are using it in production, the wrapper becomes part of your infrastructure, and you’ll need a plan to keep it healthy, performant, and relevant as both your API and agent usage evolve.
+Integrating new AI tooling, such as large language models with your existing APIs, can further enhance business processes and automation, enabling the creation of autonomous workflows and empowering your organization to fully leverage AI capabilities.

 Version management: Keep your wrapper in sync with API changes